ArtemPoddubsky/FindJobTGBot/README.md

 # HeadHunter Telegram Bot
-A simple telegram bot which can send you vacancies using HH API and save those in history. <a href=https://t.me/InternshipGolangBot>@BotLink</a>
+A simple telegram bot written in Golang which can send you vacancies using HH API and save those in history. <a href=https://t.me/InternshipGolangBot>@BotLink</a>

 <h2>Overview</h2>